Cappuccinuo/LeetCode/Tree/404. Sum of Left Leaves/README.md

 Output: 24

-First method we can use is DFS
+First method we can use is DFS(Stack is the same idea with Queue)

 1. When the root is null, we return 0
 2. We only need to pay attention to root's left node, when it comes to root's right node, we treat it as a new root and call the method on root's right.